hadipourh/sboxanalyzer/README.md

  - [ ] Integrating the tool into the [SageMath](https://www.sagemath.org/)
  - [ ] Integrating the tool into the [CryptoSMT](https://github.com/kste/cryptosmt)

 The LAT and the MPT encoders are not implemented yet.
-However, they will follow exactly the same template as the DDT encoder and can be easily implemented.
+However, they will follow the same template as the DDT encoder and can be easily implemented.
 I will include them as soon as I get a chance.
 Any contributions or comments regarding the development of the tool are warmly welcome.

 ## License